yarlson/go-react-auth-template/README.md

 - Node.js (v14 or later)
 - Go (v1.16 or later)
 - Google Cloud Platform account (for OAuth credentials)
+- Docker and Docker Compose (for containerized deployment)

 ## 🔧 Configuration